benibela/videlibri/README.md

 - A dialect of XPath/XQuery/JSONiq that is Turing-complete and thus can calculate arbitrary, unexpected things, e.g. emulating JavaScript-only pages.
 - CSS 3 Selectors for trivial selection task

+It cannot be emphasized enough that these are not programming languages for developers, rather they are query languages simple enough that any end user can use them.
+Thus you can also enter XQuery statements directly in the GUI of VideLibri to run queries over the sequence of lend `$books` to answer important questions like "How many books of author X have I lend?" or "Which book have I lend the most often, of all the books that have a title whose length is divisible by 7?"

 The source of these interpreters has been moved to a separate repository ( internettools ) for clarity.

 A spin-off command line tool ( see repository xidel ) has been developed to let you use these languages for tasks unrelated to libraries.